automatiko-io/automatiko-examples/event-streams-orders/README.md

 ## Run it

-The only think that is needed is Apache Kafka running that will be accessible.
+The only thing that is needed is Apache Kafka running that will be accessible.
 It needs to be given as part of run command via environment variable `KAFKA_SERVERS`

 `docker run -e KAFKA_SERVERS=KAFKA_HOST:9092 -p 8080:8080 mswiderski/event-streams-orders`